DominickTDS/Dominick_Taylor_Project_Portfolio/index.md

 ### Project 2 - Text and Word Counter
 [Link to project repo](https://github.com/DominickTDS/Word_Counter)

-This program will process a .txt file: (Gettysburg.txt was used in this exampple) and calculate the total words, and output the number of occurrences of each word in the file to another file.
+This program will process a .txt file: (Gettysburg.txt was used in this example) and calculate the total words, and output the number of occurrences of each word in the file to another file.
 This was a coding project completed in my Intro to programming course.
 Again, this program highlights Python coding skills.
 This type of task is also useful for NLP project activities.

 - This program creates a running dictionary of all the text within the input file
 - It then breaks out the total number of words within the dictionary and a count the occurances of the word